marklogic-community/grove-core-react-components/README.md

 ## Components

+TODO: update the list, or just refer to the public storybook?

 ### <DetailView />

 This component provides a default view of a single document, together with some error handling.
 It can be customized.
 See: https://wiki.marklogic.com/display/SAL/Grove+React+Developer+Starter+Guide